itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 Non-developer get to update the content inline without the need to understand git or the underlying files.
 CloudCannon abstracts all of that away with a clean and easy to use interface.​

 * Inline content editing shows what the content looks like before hitting save.
 This is controlled by adding `class="editable"` to any element.
 CloudCannon uses the semantics of the element to offer more or less controls.
-* Frontmatter/metadata is updated using an intellegently generated settings panel.
+* Front matter/metadata is updated using an intellegently generated settings panel.
 Anything from simple strings to our advanced image picker can be used by simply changing variable values or names.
 See [our documentation for more](http://docs.cloudcannon.com/editing/front-matter/)
 * Markdown files are updated in a distraction free mode allowing writers to focus.